plone/volto/packages/registry/docs/how-to-guides/register-and-retrieve-components.md

-# How to register and retrieve components from the registry
+# Register and retrieve components

 ## Register components by name